MyColourfulLife/FaceIt/README.md

     viewWillLayoutSubviews (... then autolayout happens,then ...)viewDidLayoutSubviews
     you can reset the frames of your subviews here or set other geometry-related properties

+---
+Use timer to bling bling
+Use animation to open and close your eyes
+Use animation to achieve moving head